Goal of this page:

 "You cannot make a crab walk straight."

-Said the renowned American psychologist Abraham Maslow, positive change doesn’t involve the application of better techniques and strategies.
+Said the renowned American psychologist Abraham Maslow, positive change does not involve the application of better techniques and strategies.
 It revolves around a change in our awareness of ourselves.
-So hopefully this presentation we're now reading will dwell at least as much upon awareness as upon the secondary and tertiary techniques and strategies.
+So hopefully this presentation will dwell as much upon awareness as upon the secondary and tertiary techniques and strategies.

 “Knowledge shrinks as wisdom grows, for details are swallowed up in principles.”